aws/sagemaker-python-sdk/doc/using_pytorch.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When running your training script on SageMaker, it will have access to some pre-installed third-party libraries including ``torch``, ``torchvisopm``, and ``numpy``.
-For more information on the runtime environment, including specific package versions, see `SageMaker PyTorch Docker containers <#sagemaker-pytorch-docker-containers>`__.
+For more information on the runtime environment, including specific package versions, see `SageMaker PyTorch Docker containers <#id4>`__.

 If there are other packages you want to use with your script, you can include a ``requirements.txt`` file in the same directory as your training script to install other dependencies at runtime.
 A ``requirements.txt`` file is a text file that contains a list of items that are installed by using ``pip install``.
 You can also specify the version of an item to install.